eugenesvk/xontrib-skim/ReadMe.md

 ```

 ## Usage

+Supported data sources:

+  - xonsh history of commands (and their frequency)
+  - xonsh history of commands' CWDs (and the frequency of commands started here)
+  - zoxide's history of dirs
+  - (CWDs and dirs) support multi-selection (with proper escape-quoting) as well as `cd`-ing to the selected dir
+  - files in the current directory and its sub-directories
+  - dirs in the current directory and its sub-directories
+  - ssh hosts from `/etc/ssh/ssh_config`, `~/.ssh/config`, `~/.ssh/known_hosts`

 This xontrib requires `sk` (or `sk-tmux`) to be in `PATH`.
 If it's added to `PATH` via another xontrib (e.g, you installed it via Homebrew and use `xontrib-homebrew`), then you should load this xontrib after the one setting `PATH`